 Please discuss with your family, teacher(s) and school counselor to see if college classes are a good fit for you.
 Students will need to meet the necessary prerequisites for taking a college level class and be responsible for maintaining good academic standing and communicating any grade/progress concerns directly to the college instructor and school counselor.
-If a student withdraws or fails a course, they will be responsible for reimbursing the school district.
+If a student withdraws or fails a course, they will be responsible for reimbursing the cost of the course to the school district.
 Information below provides key components for each program.